-In 2019 we were excited to learn that Elliot had auditioned for the series and delighted that he was selected.
+In 2019 we were delighted to learn that Elliot had auditioned for the series and delighted that he was selected.
 To watch him work glass so adeptly on screen was reward enough but to win the competition was just amazing.

 Casting for Blown Away was announced in November 2019 and luckily filming for season 2 took place that winter in Canada, just before the Covid-19 pandemic started to take hold and the UK locked down in March.
 Over that year until it was released for streaming on Netflix in January 2021 Elliot had to keep his win a secret.

 Elliot has been working as an artist since 2009.
 He studied glass at Stourbridge and worked as part of the studio team at Peter Layton’s ‘London Glassblowing for eight years before opening his own workshop in Hertfordshire Blowfish Glass with his partner Bethany Wood.
 He talked about Bethany on Episode 2 of Blown Away…

 “She’s the reason I’m here.
 She convinced me to apply and she’s always pushing me forward.
 She’s like a muse as well for me.”

 His first solo show ‘Plenty’ at Messums London and Wiltshire in January 2021 cements his status as a seriously talented glass artist at the top of his game.
 ‘Plenty’ ‘reflects on the culture of excess’.
 View the online show here.